GeekLad/OpenLaunch/README.md

 - Token metadata immutable by default (configurable)
 - IPFS metadata immutable once uploaded
 - IPFS credentials server-side only (never exposed to client)
+- Database uses SQLite with WAL mode for better concurrency
+- All sensitive environment variables are server-side only

 ## Development